yaserbelal/Quran_Playlist_Manager/README.md

 A comprehensive console-based application for managing playlist.

 This project was developed as part of the 2024 Data Structures course at Zagazig University.
-It leverages a custom-built dynamic array data structure, showcasing a range of object-oriented programming (OOP) principles.
+It leverages a custom-built Doubly linked list data structure, showcasing a range of object-oriented programming (OOP) principles.
 This project provided hands-on experience with data structure design, algorithm efficiency, and OOP concepts, allowing for both learning and practical application of these key software engineering skills.

 ## Project UML